-General policy sections provide guidance for design and placemaking, mobility, and infrastructure.
+General policies in Section Four of this document provide guidance for design and placemaking, mobility, and infrastructure.
 General policy sections apply to the plan to provide for consistent application of the vision and urban character throughout the plan area.
 The intent of these policies is not to restrict design and innovation, but to establish typologies and guidelines to aid in development that contributes to the character of Centre in the Park and contributes to the overall public realm.